ahmedesa/laravel-api-tool-kit/Readme.md

 public function index()
 {
     if (auth()->user()->not_active ) {
-        throw new AuthorizationException('you cant preform this action'');
+        throw new AuthorizationException('you can not preform this action');
     }
 }
 ```